-We have previously posted that grip strength is associated with longevity, and well correlated to independent living in later life.
-However, most people don’t train it consciously.
-The bottom up press is my favourite grip strength exercise.
+Grip strength is associated with longevity, and well correlated to independent living in later life.
+However, most people don’t train it.
+A great way to train grip strength is with the bottom-up press.

-Shoulder pressing dumbbells is pretty easy to do once it’s learned, with scapulae providing good support whilst at the top of the movement.
-Not so for the bottom up press, where the full load is translated into the hand, forearm, shoulder and mid-thoracic spine.
-The bottom up press will nicely expose the weaknesses which have accrued in your limbs from years of shoulder pressing without any attention to training your grip.
-We recommend adding the bottom up press to your routine for a better grip and forearm strength.
+Shoulder pressing dumbbells is pretty easy to do once it’s learned, not so for the bottom up press.
+The bottom up press will nicely expose the weaknesses which have accrued in your core and limbs from years of seated shoulder pressing.
+We recommend adding the bottom up press to your routine for functional and specific arm/shoulder strength.